+1. Provide assistance to crisis-affected populations before and during emergencies and in early recovery settings and support the Government in doing the same, strengthening social protection in ways that improve emergency preparedness and response.
+(URT-1.2: Unconditional resource transfer)

-- 1. Provide anticipatory, emergency, shock-responsive and early recovery assistance and support to crisis-affected populations (URT-1.2: Unconditional resource transfer) - 1.
-Crisis-affected populations receive adequate and timely humanitarian assistance that meets their basic food, anticipatory, and early recovery needs.
-(Output categoryA: Resources transferred.
-Output standard 1.1: Food insecure and crisis-affected populations have access to nutritious food and cash-based assistance, restored assets and services to meet their urgent needs) - 1.
-Crisis-affected populations receive adequate and timely humanitarian assistance that meets their basic food, anticipatory, and early recovery needs.
-(Output categoryC: Capacity development and technical support provided.
-Output standard 1.1: Food insecure and crisis-affected populations have access to nutritious food and cash-based assistance, restored assets and services to meet their urgent needs) - 1.
-Crisis-affected populations receive adequate and timely humanitarian assistance that meets their basic food, anticipatory, and early recovery needs.
-(Output categoryE: Social and behaviour change communication (SBCC) provided.
-Output standard 1.1: Food insecure and crisis-affected populations have access to nutritious food and cash-based assistance, restored assets and services to meet their urgent needs)
+1. Crisis-affected populations have access to nutritious food and cash-based assistance and services to meet their urgent needs.
+(Output category A: Resources transferred.
+Standard output 1.1: Food insecure and crisis-affected populations have access to nutritious food and cash-based assistance, restored assets and services to meet their urgent needs)

+1. Crisis-affected populations have access to nutritious food and cash-based assistance and services to meet their urgent needs.
+(Output category C: Capacity development and technical support provided.
+Standard output 1.1: Food insecure and crisis-affected populations have access to nutritious food and cash-based assistance, restored assets and services to meet their urgent needs)

+1. Crisis-affected populations have access to nutritious food and cash-based assistance and services to meet their urgent needs.
+(Output category E: Social and behaviour change communication (SBCC) provided.
+Standard output 1.1: Food insecure and crisis-affected populations have access to nutritious food and cash-based assistance, restored assets and services to meet their urgent needs)